Skip to main content

 It points out (see the chart above) that Bengaluru "tops across all cities in India" with 31.55% of total AI job vacancies, followed by Noida (11.57%), and Mumbai (11.48%), adding, 32% of total AI jobs are created in the IT sector (whose bus Gujarat had missed in the 1990s) and 50% of AI jobs require 2-5 years minimum work experience.
 Other cities offering AI jobs are Pune 9.32%, Chennai 7.35%, Hyderabad 6.10%, Delhi 5.06%, Mohali 4.13%, and Gurgaon 3.32%.

-After reading through the report, one is left wondering why none of the Gujarat cities are mentioned in the report, despite the fact that it was prepared in Ahmedabad, the business capital of Gujarat.
+After reading through the report, I was left wondering why none of the Gujarat cities are mentioned in the report, despite the fact that it was prepared in Ahmedabad, the business capital of Gujarat.
 Are IT industries in Gujarat, especially state capital Gandhinagar, where two top IT related parks are situated, InfoCity and GIFT city, not interested in creating AI jobs?
 Is human capital for AI not being developed?

 Comments